sg-developer-portal/doc-portal-publisher-guide/get-started.md

 > When published, every push to your documentation files on the `master` branch will be automatically pulled and served by the documentation portal.

 > If you publish a project in `public` mode, it will be publicly accessible from the internet.
-> If you choose `private` mode,
-> only users logged in to Documentation Portal through TechPass will be able to see it.
+> If you choose `private` mode, only users logged in to Documentation Portal through TechPass will be able to see it.
+You can also set specific access controls via email domains or specific emails.
+> You can also specify the category that your documentation belongs to.
+> For a complete description of publishing settings, see [advanced settings](advanced/publish-settings).

 ?> For more information, see [how documentation portal works](advanced/how-documentation-portal-works).